tanos90/MasimoApp/README.md

 To setup the database just run the script (DatabaseMasimo.sql) it contains some test data and the tables with their corresponding relationships.

-To open the diagrams and prototypes go to https://app.diagrams.net/ and open existing and select the file Diagrams-Prototypes.drawio
+To open the diagrams and prototypes go to https://app.diagrams.net/ open existing and then select the file Diagrams-Prototypes.drawio